codemyviews/vanilla-wp-template-docs/index.rst

 ..
-LaraWP documentation master file, created by sphinx-quickstart on Fri Oct 28 21:44:12 2016.
+Vanilla Wordpress Template documentation master file, created by sphinx-quickstart on Fri Oct 28 21:44:12 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to LaraWP's documentation!
+Welcome to Vanilla Wordpress Template's documentation!
 ==================================

 Contents: